qLience/AI-Pump-for-Underfloor-Heating-systems/README.md

 * Numpy
 * Matplotlib

-pytorch can be installed by using < 'conda install -c peterjc123 pytorch' > with anaconda
+pytorch can be installed by using < `conda install -c peterjc123 pytorch` > with anaconda

-tensorflow for windows can be installed by using < 'pip install tensorflow' > or < 'pip install https://storage.googleapis.com/tensorflow/windows/cpu/tensorflow-0.12.0rc0-cp35-cp35m-win_amd64.whl' >
+tensorflow for windows can be installed by using < `pip install tensorflow` > or < `pip install https://storage.googleapis.com/tensorflow/windows/cpu/tensorflow-0.12.0rc0-cp35-cp35m-win_amd64.whl` >

 #### For Simulation Models for House Environments
 * Matlab R2017b